Bio

 Dr. Zheng (Thomas) Tang is currently a Senior Deep Learning Engineer on the Metropolis team at NVIDIA (2021-present).
 He was previously an Applied Scientist on the Amazon One team at Amazon (2019-2021).
 He earned his Ph.D. in Electrical & Computer Engineering (ECE) from the University of Washington (UW) in 2019.

-His research interests span intelligent transportation systems, multi-/single-camera object tracking, re-identification, pose estimation, action recognition, camera calibration, synthetic data generation, biometric identification, and related areas in computer vision and machine learning.
-He holds 9 filed U.S. patents and has published 25 peer-reviewed papers in top journals and conferences.
-Dr. Tang is the Tech Lead of the Metropolis Multi-Camera Tracking AI Workflow, integrated into the Mega Omniverse Blueprint and showcased during CES’25 and GTC’25 keynotes by NVIDIA CEO Jensen Huang.
+His research interests span VLM benchmarking, multimodal embedding search, intelligent transportation systems, multi-/single-camera object tracking, re-identification, camera calibration, synthetic data generation, and related areas in computer vision and machine learning.
+He holds 15 filed U.S. patents and has published 23 peer-reviewed papers in top journals and conferences.
+At NVIDIA, Dr. Tang developed multimodal fusion search for the NVIDIA VSS Blueprint, featured in the GTC’26 booth demo for video analytics AI agents, and prepared VANTAGE-Bench and TAR benchmarks for physical AI VLM evaluation, highlighted in the Cosmos 3 release at Computex’26.

-He currently serves as a Senior Area Editor (SAE) (2025–present) for the IEEE Transactions on Circuits and Systems for Video Technology (T-CSVT) and as an Organizing Committee Lead (2020–present) for the AI City Challenges at CVPR.
-He is also an Area Chair for ACM MM 2024 and MLSP 2021.
+He currently serves as an Organizing Committee Lead (2020-present) for the AI City Challenges at CVPR, ICCV, and ECCV, and as a Senior Area Editor (SAE) (2025-present) for the IEEE Transactions on Circuits and Systems for Video Technology (T-CSVT).
+He is also an Area Chair for ACM Multimedia (ACM MM).
 As a reviewer, Dr. Tang regularly serves top-tier journals and conferences including IJCV, T-PAMI, T-IP, T-MM, T-CSVT, T-ITS, NeurIPS, CVPR, ICCV, ICASSP, and ICME.
 He received the T-CSVT Best Associate Editor Award in 2021.

 News